F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab2.rst

 Background:
 ~~~~~~~~~~~~~

-the application team tests came back and some of the tests have failed. the test result came back with the WAF blocking page.
+The application team tests came back and some of the tests have failed. the test result came back with the WAF blocking page.

 Task 2.1 - Find which requests were blocked and resolve false-positive